poseidon/matchbox/examples/README.md

 # Examples

-These examples show declarative configurations for network booting libvirt VMs into CoreOS clusters (Kubernetes, etcd) using `bootcfg`.
+These examples network boot and provision VMs into CoreOS clusters using `bootcfg`.

 | Name       | Description | CoreOS Version | FS | Reference |
 |------------|-------------|----------------|----|-----------|